ianmichels/marketo-measure-learn.en/help/onboarding/marketo-measure-101/attribution-models.md

 ---
 title: Attribution Models
-description: This lesson defines attribution models, explains the different models included with Bizible, and when to use each one.
+description: This lesson defines attribution models, explains the different models included with Marketo Measure, and when to use each one.
 Standard rule-based models, custom models, and AI/ML recommendations are described.
 role: User
 level: Beginner
 doc-type: Feature Video